ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 Validation Checks (Marvin)
 """""""""""""""""""""""""""""""""

-After the raw artefacts have been published to the nexus repository `raw-internal <https://artefact.skao.int/#browse/search/raw>`_  in CAR, Marvin will run multiple checks to find out if the artefact is a valid one.
+After the raw artefact is published to the nexus repository `raw-internal <https://artefact.skao.int/#browse/search/raw>`_  Marvin will run multiple checks to find out if the artefact is a valid one.
 For the artefact to be valid:

-- Artefact name should be complaint.
-The folders inside raw/ should have a adr-25 complaint name.
+- Artefact name should be compliant.
+The folders inside raw/ should have a adr-25 compliant name.
-- Artefact Version should be complaint.
-The .release file should have a release version complaint with semantic versioning.
+- Artefact Version should be compliant.
+The .release file should have a release version compliant with semantic versioning.
 - Artefact should have a Manifest.skao.int file with the required metadata inside.

-If any of this checks fail the artefact will be moved to a quarantined status to the repository  `raw-qurantine <https://artefact.skao.int/#browse/browse:raw-quarantine>`_
+If any of these checks fail the artefact will be moved to a quarantined status to the repository  `raw-qurantine <https://artefact.skao.int/#browse/browse:raw-quarantine>`_

 RPM